Release Date: January 6, 2017

 Sites like Kickstarter help entrepreneurs get their projects off the ground.
 After examining more than 170,000 crowdfunding campaigns, three School of Management researchers — professors Yong Li and Supradeep Dutta and doctoral student Christopher Courtney — discovered three secrets to success: high quality photos and video, previous crowdfunding success and positive comments from backers.

 Challenging goals can motivate employees to action.
 But impossible stretch goals can turn employees off and cause successful organizations to become inefficient.
-Through his research, Jim Lemoine, assistant professor of organization and human resources, advises managers to consult with their employees as they set goals.
+Through his research, James Lemoine, assistant professor of organization and human resources, advises managers to consult with their employees as they set goals.

 Could it be the end of accounting as we know it?
 In his new book, Feng Gu, associate professor and chair of the Accounting and Law Department, argues that Generally Accepted Accounting Principles have lost relevance, and a company’s true worth lies in its strategic, value-enhancing resources — not the variables found on traditional earnings reports.
 He and his co-author propose overhauling the traditional system and adopting a new one.